 Some promissory notes and other debt provide that they are, or will become, convertible into equity.
-If the terms and conditions of such conversion meet certain requirements, such promissory notes and debt may be Qualified Investments.
-In order to be a Qualified Investment, such promissory note or debt must be subject to mandatory conversion into equity within three years without any further action or consent by the Angel and such conversion must not be subject to any conditions.
-For example, a promissory note which provides that it will automatically and mandatorily convert into common stock on the third anniversary of its issuance will be eligible for the credit.
+If the terms and conditions of such conversion meet certain requirements, these promissory notes and debt investment may be treated as equity investments.
+In order to be a Qualified Investment, such promissory note or debt investment must be subject to mandatory conversion into equity within three years of its issuance, without any further action or consent by the Angel.
+The mandatory conversion must not be subject to any conditions.
+For example, a promissory note that provides that it will automatically and mandatorily convert into common stock on the third anniversary of its issuance will be eligible for the credit.
 Some promissory notes and other debt are convertible into equity, but conversion is solely at the election of the holder.
-Because there is no obligation to convert, such debt is not eligible for the credit.
+Because there is no obligation to convert, these debt investments will not be eligible for the credit.

 Some promissory notes and other debt are not immediately convertible but become subject to conversion (either mandatory or at the election of the Angel) only upon satisfaction of defined contingencies.
 Typical contingencies are receipt by the QSB of a minimum amount of funding, achievement by the QSB of financial or operational goals, and similar conditions.
-Because there is no unconditional obligation to convert, such debt is not a Qualified Investment and is not eligible for the credit.
+Because there is no unconditional obligation to convert, these debt investments will not be eligible for the credit.
 This is true even if the obligation to convert may become mandatory.

-If a promissory note or other debt contains both a mandatory conversion provision and an optional right to convert earlier than the automatic conversion date (which optional right may be immediate, deferred or contingent), it is treated as equity so long as the mandatory conversion must occur within three years of issuance.
+If a promissory note or other debt contains both a mandatory conversion provision and an optional right to convert earlier than the automatic conversion date (where the optional rights may be immediate, deferred or contingent), the debt investment will be is treated as equity - so long as the mandatory conversion, by its terms, must occur within three years of issuance.